dmayna/Object-Tracking/README.md

 # Object-Tracking
-Live stream video processing to track objects in frame
+Live stream video processing to track objects in frame with OpenCv